caroline-sng/SNG-Newy.github.io/_people/nikitas_koussis.md

 I am very interested in the cognitive symptoms of psychosis and more generally in the functioning and structure of the human brain in pathology and mental illness.
+My work focuses on approaching cognitive dysfunction in psychosis using a Bayesian approach.
+I hope to describe mechanisms of gain and attention within an interference framework.
+I utilise functional, diffusion and structural neuroimaging, as well as behavioural and cognitive paradigms, and computational approaches to cognition.

 ## Biography
 I am Greek and Australian, and have Gamilaraay heritage on my Australian side.
-I completed my undergrad at Queensland University of Technology and moved to Newcastle in 2020.
+Upon completing a Bachelor of Science at Queensland University of Technology in 2017, I worked at QIMR Berghofer Medical Research Institute as assistant to PI on the Prospective Imaging Study of Ageing; an AQIP grant and several other projects.
 I am currently completing a PhD at University of Newcastle under Michael Breakspear.
 In my spare time I write fantasy books and do carpentry.